Battle of Fort Sanders: Aftermath

 Longstreet undertook his Knoxville expedition, which he came to realize was far too soon, to divert Union troops from Chattanooga and to get away from General Braxton Bragg, with whom he was engaged in a bitter feud.
 Longstreet reevaluated what was supposed to be a surprise attack and saw how it was poorly planned and executed.
 Based on comparative casualties, it was one of the most lopsided Union victories of the war.
 From the beginning of the artillery bombardment until the Confederates broke and retreated, the attack on Fort Sanders lasted about forty minutes.
 About twenty minutes, or half of that time, were spent in the struggle for control of the parapet.
 In the brief period of 20 minutes of attacking, General Burnside's chief engineer, Orlando M. Poe, wrote that he was unaware in the annals of military history where a storming party was so nearly annihilated.
 The Confederate troops sustained 813 casualties – 129 killed, 458 wounded, and 226 missing.
 Federal losses inside Fort Sanders amounted to only about 20 men, while another 30 were killed and injured outside the fort by Confederate artillery.
-While Lieutenant Benjamin reported the Union losses in the fort as five killed and eight wounded, significantly less than their defeated opponent.
+Lieutenant Benjamin reported the Union losses in the fort as five killed and eight wounded, significantly less than their defeated opponent.
 About 250 prisoners and three flags fell into Union hands.